-Besides the free parameter $\alpha$, other parameters in Eq.~\ref{eq:sgr_outbarrier} are set as follows: $\Gamma^{-1}$ is determined from the MSD data at equilibrium as the time at which the particle enters the plateau regime. $G$ is set to the effective modulus $G_\mathrm{eff}$ defined in Sec.~\ref{sec:rheology}. $\Omega$ represents the size that will be involved for the reference particle to jump out.
+Besides the free parameter $\alpha$, other parameters in equation~\ref{eq:sgr_outbarrier} are set as follows: $\Gamma^{-1}$ is determined from the MSD data at equilibrium as the time at which the particle enters the plateau regime. $G$ is set to the effective modulus $G_\mathrm{eff}$ defined in section~\ref{sec:rheology}. $\Omega$ represents the size that will be involved for the reference particle to jump out.
 At the current stage, we estimate $\Omega$ by the volume of the cage, i.e., the sphere whose radius is given by the distance of the first minimum of $g(r)$.
 For the sake of simplicity, we assume that all these parameters do not vary with $\dot{\gamma}$.
 Note that our assumption on $\Omega$ is oversimplified.
-As demonstrated in Sec.~\ref{sec:rheology}, the component of solid-like parts increases with $\dot{\gamma}$, which may result in the enhancement of the correlation between particles.
-We will revisit this point in Sec.~\ref{sec:sgr_correlation}.
+As demonstrated in section~\ref{sec:rheology}, the component of solid-like parts increases with $\dot{\gamma}$, which may result in the enhancement of the correlation between jump events.
+We will revisit this point in section~\ref{sec:sgr_correlation}.

-Assuming that the basin starts deforming at $t=0$, the probability that a particle jumps at $t$ can be derived with Eq.~\ref{eq:sgr_outbarrier} and is expressed as:
+Assuming that the basin starts deforming at $t=0$, the probability that a particle jumps at $t$ can be derived with equation~\ref{eq:sgr_outbarrier} and is expressed as:

 Then, we can calculate the mean waiting time of jump by: